-The Best Alternative Browsers
+Comparing the Best Google Chrome Alternative Browsers

 Avast Secure Browser

 Avast is well known for being a big name in cyber security.
 They have anti-virus and anti-malware solutions to help keep your computer free from anything malicious.
 And now, they also have the Avast Secure Browser, which is available on Windows, Android, macOS, and iOS.
 And, few browser alternatives are as secure as this one.

 As time goes on, it’s becoming more and more apparent that privacy is turning into a complete luxury that not all can afford.
 The Avast Secure Browser works to provide its users with a secure and private browsing experience to combat this.
 This browser claims it can improve your internet experience by reducing or even completely getting rid of spammy ads.

-When it comes to finding a Chrome browser alternative, your best bet might be Brave.
+When finding a Chrome browser alternative, your best bet might be Brave.
 This browser advertises itself as being 3x faster than Chrome.
 Additional features it claims to have are better privacy and improved energy efficiency.
 It’s available for download on your Windows, Linux, or macOS machines, and users can also install it on mobile phones.

 Brave claims that it blocks malicious scripts and ads and allows its users to send a “do not track” request as they browse.
 There are other options and settings available so users can set up individual per-site shields (or they can simply configure a global one).
 Brave also has a built-in password manager (like Google Chrome) to help you keep track of all your logins.

 If you like Chrome’s incognito browsing mode, you might like the fact that Brave has a similar feature.